 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
-Revenues are considered to be available when they are collectible within the current period or soon d.
-Measurement Focus, Basis of Accounting and Financial Statement Presentation (Continued)

-enough thereafter to pay liabilities of the current period.
+Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 The Library considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 Expenditures generally are recorded when a fund liability is incurred.
 However, debt service expenditures are recorded only when payment is due.